lieboldj/EEIpred/README.md

 reduce -build -Quiet XXX.pdb > XXX.pdb
 ```

-To run our prediction, you need to follow these steps:
+To run our prediction for your own pair of proteins, you need to follow these steps:

 Please add the pdb files in _EEIpred/dmasif/surface_data/raw/01-benchmark_pdbs_, add the pdb names in _EEIpred/data_collection/cv_splits/EXAMPLE/test1.txt_ and the protein names in _EEIpred/data_collection/cv_splits/EXAMPLE/test_info1.txt_.
 Add the protein to exon mapping file to the folder _EEIpred/data_collection/uniprot_EnsemblExonPDB_map_.
 After these steps, you get the predictions for your protein pair runnning: ```./get_eeip.sh```.